worace/coinage/iterations/iteration_2.markdown

 generated above.
 As we saw, this transaction consumes a single input and transfers 15 coins in one output to Public-Key-B and 9 coins in a second output to Public-Key-A (the change).
 This makes up a total output of 24 coins, leaving 1 coin available as a fee reward to the miner.

+### Updated Balances

+So let's look at the balances for our 3 wallets at this point.

+__Wallet A__

+Has 2 outputs: Transaction `a98f3d` at Index `0` (Worth 25) and Transaction `02d8c33` at Index 1 (Worth 9).

+However the `a98f3d-0` input was consumed by the first input to Transaction `02d8c33`, so it can be disregarded.
+This leaves Wallet A with a current balance of **9**.

+__Wallet B__

+Has 1 output: Transaction `02d8c33` at Index `0` (Worth 15).
+There are no subsequent inputs that spend this transaction output, so it counts toward B's current balance of **15**

+__Wallet C__

+Has 1 output: Transaction `4f912a4` at Index `0` (a coinbase, worth 26).
+There are no subsequent inputs that spend this output, so C's current balance is **26**.

+## Takeaways

+The main takeaways from this process are:

+* A wallet's balance is the result of adding up all outputs assigned to its public key and removing any that are spent by other transaction inputs.
+* The Fee attached to a transaction is implicit and is calculated as the difference between the value of all inputs and the value of all outputs
+* If you need to make change out of a transaction (because the inputs you have sourced are larger than the amount + txn fee you want to pay), you should include this as an additional transaction output which pays the appropriate amount back to your public key
+* Miners capture transaction fees by including them in their coinbase transaction.
+So the value of a coinbase output will always be the current mining reward plus the value of any fees in the transaction